A proposal to increase the quality of New Zealand’s housing with respect to energy efficiency and seismic risk.

 The government could contribute government expenditure to this fund for the purpose of lending for the construction of energy efficient homes -say a $50,000 zero-interest rate loan repaid over 20 years.
 A rough calculation of the maths of the difference between market interest rates of around 4% and a fixed 0% interest rate, extrapolated over the lifetime of the loan, indicates $200 million of funding per year could assist in the future proofing of more than 10,000 newly constructed energy efficient homes a year.

 Some market purists will say this is a subsidy for house construction, but it is a much smaller subsidy compared to the accommodation supplement payments to tenants and landlords which totals $1.5 billion.
-The accommodation supplement was last increased in the 2017 Budget by the previous government.

 There is evidence that New Zealand cities have very inelastic housing supply so improving rental conditions by increasing the accommodation supplement will be of little benefit for reducing inequality.
 Providing a subsidy on good quality construction for lower income housing would help assist in improving housing supply elasticity.
-This would also have wider benefits, including for productivity, workers and city-based productive firms as I detailed in my previous paper -The Housing Productivity Story.
+This would also have wider benefits, including for productivity, workers and city-based productive firms as detailed in the paper -The Housing Productivity Story.

 Construction subsidies should be tied to defined and measurable quality targets.
 If there is insufficient quality standards then the government risks repeating The Great British Housing Disaster of the 1960s where many government initiated housing complexes had to demolished due to defective building standards, as the UK construction industry responded only to the ‘numbers game’ of quantity targets.